Asia week ahead - China Q2 GDP, US bank earnings

 The coming week will see a string of second quarter earnings results from the US.
 Approximately 10% of the companies on the S&P 500 index will be shedding light on their Q2 performance, particularly from the major banks in the US.
 Amid a backdrop of slowing growth and the Federal Reserve’s embarkation on a rate cut cycle, the US banking sector had not seen as outstanding a performance as compared to the broader market.
-The S&P 500 index’s financial sector ETF (XLF ETF) notably had gains capped, while the bank ETF reflected a consolidation trend.
+The S&P 500 index’s financial sector ETF (XLF ETF) notably had gains capped, while the SPDR S&P Bank ETF reflected a consolidation trend.
 Look to how results will fare against consensus and guidance.
 Any suggestions that the current risks in the market may continue to erode growth could put prices at risk of a short-term pullback.

 Source: IG Charts

 China’s Q2 GDP will be the highlight at the start of the week alongside the barrage of high frequency indicators.
 The weakness in the external sector and the slowdown in the manufacturing sector had been two prevalent issues plaguing the Chinese economy into Q2 while trade tension escalations took place with the US.
 The current market consensus is pointing towards a slowdown in growth to 6.2% year-on-year from 6.4% previously.
 This falls within the authorities’ ‘about 6.0-6.5%’ growth forecast range for the year, but even a 0.1% disappointment here may warrant attention.
 High frequency retail sales, industrial production and fixed asset investments are expected to come in mixed when compared to prior month’s performances.
 Watch how Asia markets would react to this string of early Monday release.